Guseyn/guseyn.com/static/md/posts/why-i-dont-use-promises-and-async-await.md

 The thing is that we use callbacks as proxies between async calls.
 We expose data and behaviour outside of async calls to callbacks where we do all the work: processing result with some logic, error handling, we share results that we get from callbacks as arguments for other async calls inside of these callbacks.
 And these results can mutate, so it becomes even more problematic to control data flow in our code.

-Also you can see duplication of code where we check if error is null or not.
+Also you can see duplication of the code where we check if error is null or not.
 So, it's really difficult to write more or less complex programs using this approach and keep your code clean, readable and maintainable.

 Of course, you can structure your code somehow adding functions which group different combinations of async calls.
 But these functions are not so reusable, because all you do is just grouping different async calls just to make your code shorter, but you cannot do it always.
 Anyway, this approach is not efficient enough.

 How can we solve callback-hell problem then?

 Let's talk about *Promises*, which were introduced to do that.
 But I don't think they actually do.
-Let's take look at the same logic but with using Promises.
+Let's take a look at the same logic but with using Promises.

 ```js
 const fs = require('fs')